The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 Every effort will be made to adhere to this schedule; however unforeseen circumstances or unavoidable scheduling conflicts may cause a deviation from this timetable.

 The Committee will meet in an executive session just prior to the examination to ensure that each member understands the purpose and nature of the examination.
-After the examination is completed, the Committee will critically evaluate the student's performance on both the written and the oral portions of the examination and make specific recommendations to the student on the basis of the perceived strengths and weaknesses of the performance.
+The Committee will critically evaluate the student's performance on both the written and the oral portions of the examination and make specific recommendations to the student on the basis of the perceived strengths and weaknesses of the performance.

 The Committee will establish whether or not the student has accomplished the following: